LostInBrittany/pwa-beers/step-07/README.md

 In AngularJS we would get this behavior by using a router, and defining the routing conditions in the global application definition.

-In AngularJS we would get this behavior by using a router, and defining the routing conditions in the global application definition.

 Until recently there wasn't an official routing solution for Polymer.
 When they needed to add a routing component to Polymer, most people either use a non-official component like [excess-router](https://github.com/atotic/excess-router) or packaged an external router library like [visionmedia's page.js](https://visionmedia.github.io/page.js/) inside a custom component.

 Since 2016 Google I/O, an official solution for routing on Polymer has been released: [app-route](https://elements.polymer-project.org/elements/app-route), an element that enables declarative, self-describing routing for a web app.

 We have already used `app-route` and `app-location` in [step-01](./step-01/).
 In our application, they are used in combination with an `iron-pages` element that displays the right page.

 Now we want to be able to choose a beer from the list and display its details.
 We need to modify the routing system: